General Electives

 FASHION DESIGN B

 Students explore the skills and education required in the fashion industry.
 Topics include: the range of jobs in the industry, skills for success, such as interviewing, workplace communication, and teamwork.
-The course is aligned to the Fashion and Interior Design pathway.

 SUGGESTED GRADE LEVEL: 9 – 12 PRE-REQUISITES: None